kvittingseerup/IsoformSwitchAnalyzeR/README.md

 # Installation

-We *highly* recommend installing the latest version of IsoformSwitchAnalyzeR from [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/IsoformSwitchAnalyzeR.html):
+We *highly* recommend installing the latest version of  [IsoformSwitchAnalyzeR](https://bioconductor.org/packages/devel/bioc/html/IsoformSwitchAnalyzeR.html) from Bioconductor.

 This can be done by running the following in an R terminal:
 ```